MicrosoftDocs/data-tools/azure-data-studio/what-is-azure-data-studio.md

 # What is Azure Data Studio?

-Azure Data Studio is a powerful, cross-platform data management and development tool for data professionals.
+Azure Data Studio is a lightweight, cross-platform data management and development tool for data professionals.
 It provides a modern editor experience with IntelliSense, code snippets, source control integration, and an integrated terminal, making it easier to manage and develop databases.

 With Windows, macOS, and Linux support, Azure Data Studio allows you to connect to various databases, including Azure SQL, SQL Server, MySQL, PostgreSQL, and Cosmos DB.
 Its extensibility enables users to customize their experience by installing relevant extensions for their workflow.